jyl0725/Note-it-backend/README.md

 * Weather API

 ## Features
-* Detects speech from browser microphone and transcribe speech to text to display on the frontend.
+* Detects speech from browser microphone and transcribe speech to text to display on the frontend
+* Utilizes keywords(listed below) for frontend and backend interactions
+* Accesses current Weather(currently working only for NYC)

 ## Use Case
 * Take Notes: clears the input on screen/ start note taking session